 Using the Cornell University Library Brand

 The Cornell University Library brand is composed of the Cornell seal and the library wordmark locked in their relative positions, referred to as the lockup.
-The lockup is to be used for all library communications and assets.
+The lockup is to be used for all Library communications and assets.
 Online, the seal must always be represented at a minimum height of 120 pixels.
 For responsive representation, see web examples for mobile guidelines.
-In print the height of the seal must be greater than 3/4″.
+In print, the height of the seal must be greater than 3/4 of an inch.

 Acceptable color variations are represented below.
 Use the red lockup whenever possible.

 Red for white or light background | See downloads

 Black for light background when red doesn’t contrast | See downloads

 White for dark background | See downloads

 Unit libraries and departments use the Cornell University Library brand as their primary brand in print and online (see examples).
 Separate unit library or department logos are not permitted, however, graphic assets can be used as design elements as long as they do not interfere with Cornell University Library branding of the unit libraries.

 To be used in print or on merchandise only, not digital: When it is not possible to use the entire lockup due to production parameters, use the minimum wordmark.